 Working harder for longer periods helps you burn more calories, making it easier to achieve a caloric deficit.

-If you’re able to get extra reps in the gym by supplementing with creatine, then you’re increasing your potential for muscle gain.
+If you can get extra reps in the gym by supplementing with creatine, then you’re increasing your potential for muscle gain.
 Muscle gain can help weight loss because muscle burns more calories, so the more you have, the easier it is to lose weight.

 The Science Behind Creatine And Losing Weight

-Before drawing conclusions about whether creatine should be used while pursuing weight loss, it’s important to evaluate the current research to see what the science says about creatine and weight loss.
+Before concluding whether creatine should be used while pursuing weight loss, it’s important to evaluate the current research to see what the science says about creatine and weight loss.

 Study #1: Creatine Supplementation Reduces Body Fat Percentage